Last Day of June: Development and release

-The game was announced in May 2017.
-It was released for PlayStation 4 and Windows on 31 August 2017.
+The game was announced in May 2017, and released for the PlayStation 4 and Windows on 31 August 2017.

 Reception

 Last Day of June was received favourably by critics.
 Eurogamer ranked it 33rd on their list of the "Top 50 Games of 2017", while Polygon ranked it 38th on their list of the 50 best games of 2017.
 In Adventure Gamers' Aggie Awards 2017, it won the award for "Best Story", while it was a runner-up each for "Best Concept", "Best Graphic Design", and "Best Non-Traditional Adventure".
-It was nominated for "Game Beyond Entertainment" at the 14th British Academy Games Awards.
+It was also nominated for "Game Beyond Entertainment" at the 14th British Academy Games Awards.